PAPA syndrome

-PAPA syndrome is an acronym for pyogenic arthritis, pyoderma gangrenosum and acne.
-It is a rare genetic disorder characterised by its effects on skin and joints.
+PAPA syndrome is a rare genetic disorder characterised by its effects on skin and joints.
+The acronym PAPA stands for pyogenic arthritis, pyoderma gangrenosum and acne.

 Signs and symptoms

 PAPA syndrome usually begins with arthritis at a young age, with the skin changes more prominent from the time of puberty.

 The arthritis is the predominant feature, noted by its juvenile onset and destructive course.
 Individuals often recall episodes of arthritis precipitated by a traumatic event.
 With repeated episodes the joints become damaged with multiple joint replacements required.
 Hopefully, with improved treatment options, the damage will be limited in new cases.

 Pyoderma gangrenosum is variably expressed, which means that it is not always present in all individuals with the disease.
 It presents as poorly healing ulcers with undermined edges.
 Pathergy is an important feature (this term refers to the tendency of ulcers to arise at points of injury).
 There are reports of lesions developing at the site of a joint replacement wound, central venous line and intravenous drip insertion.

 Acne affects most individuals with PAPA syndrome but to a variable degree.
 It is usually of a severe nodulocystic type which if untreated results in scarring.